exasol/spark-connector/doc/user_guide/user_guide.md

 ### S3

-When using with S3 intermediate storage please make sure that there is access to S3 bucket.
-And please prepare AWS access and secret keys with enough permissions for S3 bucket.
+When using with S3 intermediate storage please make sure that there is access to an S3 bucket.
+And please prepare AWS access and secret keys with enough permissions for the S3 bucket.

 ## Versioning

-The Spark Exasol connector is released for specific Spark version.
+The Spark Exasol connector is released for specific Spark versions.

 Each version has parts for Scala version, connector version and target Spark runtime version.